PacificCommunity/ofp-sam-transition-plan/notes/rfmo_discussion/questionnaire.md

 stock assessment software.

 On behalf of the SPC stock assessment team,\
-Arni Magnusson and Nick Davies
+Arni Magnusson, Nick Davies, and Paul Hamer